-Insurer and Employer Access to Medical Records
+Insurer, Lawyer and Employer Access to Medical Records

 In exceptional circumstances where the provision of file excerpts or a formal report is inadequate, the patient directly requests release of their complete file and demonstrates understanding of the implications, a practice director can authorise provision of a full file copy to the requesting party.